apoch/formula-engine/README.md

 Not yet.
 This is still a very nascent project and it'll get fleshed out more as time goes on.

  4. **How do I embed this in my own game?**
-For now, the basics of what you need are in the `Formula Engine` filter in the Visual Studio solution.
-Examples of composing and constructing larger systems from those basic ingredients can be found in various places, such as [`Tests.cpp`](./FormulaEngine/Tests.cpp).
-In general the stuff that lives in `Game Engine` and `Support` filters can be replaced with whatever engine you're working with.
+For now, the basics of what you need are in the `FormulaEngine` project in the Visual Studio solution.
+This is a static library that can be linked into any project and used as shown in the `Demos` project and the larger, more complete `FormulaMUD` project.
+We're in the process of cleaning up the implementation and simplifying the interfaces needed to embed FormulaEngine in a larger project, so watch this space.

 ## Future Plans